 Vision Trip Information

-We are excited to recommend a variety of accommodations and additional tourist activities when you book your trip to visit In Step Children’s Home and Academy in Cherangani Hills, Kenya.
-To help plan your trip, we’re sharing a tentative calendar of dates teams are visiting.
+Visitors are welcome to stay on campus (for a nominal donation), depending on availability.
+We are excited to recommend a variety of local accommodations and additional tourist activities when you book your trip to visit In Step Children’s Home and Academy in Cherangani Hills, Kenya.
 Please contact RFK directly if you’d like to book a trip so that we can determine which lodging accommodations and immigration paperwork would make the most sense for your trip.
 Scroll down to view accommodation options and add-on activities.

 Aturukan Hotel – 4 star – approximately 40 minutes from In Step, beginning at $84/night